Coconut sugar VS White sugar

 What Is Coconut Sugar?

-White Sugar VS Coconut Sugar: 10 Key Differences
+Coconut Sugar vs. White Sugar: Key Differences

 White sugar delivers a sharp, one-note sweetness.

-Lower Glycemic Impact
+Glycemic Impact and Sugar Crashes

 One of the most discussed differences in the White sugar VS coconut sugar comparison is glycemic index.